 5. Use Android’s social apps while working on Desktops

 Perhaps the most attractive reason to get Android on your desktop is that you can use Android’s social apps (eg WhatsApp, Telegram, Facebook’s Messenger) like you would on your Android device.
-You can chat, make voice or video calls with Skype, edit your next blogpost, work on a spreadsheet and coding all at the same time.
+You can chat, make voice or video calls with Skype, edit your next blog post, work on a spreadsheet, and coding all at the same time.

 6. Play high-end games

-You can also play Android games on your PC or iMac.
-With Android emulators, you no longer need high-priced smartphones to enjoy your favorite HD games because you can easily enjoy most of those games on your desktop without spending single penny from your pocket.
+You can also play Android games on your Windows PC or Mac.
+With Android emulators, you no longer need high-priced smartphones to enjoy your favorite HD games because you can easily enjoy most of those games on your desktop without spending a single penny from your pocket.
 These emulators offer good support for most of apps and games, and a few even offer joystick or phone support for gaming control.